adrianmsp/epicatechin-biosynthesis/README.md

 4. **Species Matrix** (´species_matrix.py´)
 - Builds a species presence-absence matrix from the orthogroups FASTA files.
 - Visualises orthogroup distribution as a heatmap/matrix.
+- Creates Clade Matrix and saves it as an excel file.

 ### R Scripts
 1. **Gene Expression Analysis** (´gene_expression.R´)